gettypubs/deck.js/README.md

 View the demo online at: [gettypubs.github.io/inventionofphoto-deck.js](http://gettypubs.github.io/inventionofphoto-deck.js)

-See too another Deck.js publication, [*The Last Cartographer*](http://digitalpathways.net/lastcartographer/original/), from Simon Fraser University.
-(Read more about *that* project [here](http://digitalpathways.net/).)
+See too another Deck.js publication, [*The Last Cartographer*](http://digitalpathways.net/lastcartographer/original/), from Simon Fraser University (read more about it [here](http://digitalpathways.net/).)
 Where *The Last Cartographer* is much more a visual, multi-media presentation that takes advantage of the kind of slide- or image-based storytelling Deck.js is really built for, the demo here attempts to use Deck.js for a more traditional, text-based publication.

 ##Basics